poohmipun/poohmipun/README.md

-# 💫 About Me:
+# 🤗 About Me:
-Hello, my name is Pohmipun, and I am a frontend developer living in Thailand.
-I'm currently learning Blender, Angular, and ThreeJS.<br><br>
+My name is Poohmipun, and I work as a frontend developer in Thailand.
+At the moment, I'm studying Blender, Angular, and ThreeJS.
+<br><br>

 # 💻 Tech Stack: